As seen in the June 28, 2021 INCOMPAS eNewsletter

 Q: What does your company do and how long has it been in operation?

-David Morken, co-founder, CEO and chairman, is also the co-founder, chairman and former CEO of Republic Wireless.
-Morken is the co-founder of Durham Cares.
+David Morken is Bandwidth’s co-founder, CEO and chairman.
+Heis also the co-founder, chairman and former CEO of Republic Wireless.
+Among Morken’s many philanthropic activities, he is the co-founder of Durham Cares.
 Prior to founding Bandwidth in 1999, Morken served on active duty in the Marine Corps as a Judge Advocate and Headquarters Company Commander.
-He received a B.A. in Political Science from Oral Roberts University and a J.D. from the University of Notre Dame Law School.

-Scott Mullen, chief technology officer, is responsible for the development, engineering, operations and overall technical strategy of the Bandwidth platforms and services.
+Scott Mullen, Chief Technology Officer, is responsible for the development, engineering, operations and overall technical strategy of the Bandwidth platforms and services.
 Mullen is a seasoned technologist with nearly 20 years of experience in engineering and software development.
-He has deep experience in building highly scalable software platforms and has built development teams capable of scaling with the business in high growth communications companies.
 Prior to Bandwidth, Mullen worked for Lucent Technologies designing and implementing their next generation IP platforms and applications.
-Mullen is a graduate of the University of Maryland Baltimore County with a degree in Computer Science.

 Nick Sgroi, senior vice president of Voice Network Strategy and Products, is a proven, senior-level leader with 20 years of telecom experience and expertise.
-In his current role, he has full P&L responsibility for Bandwidth’s core voice portfolio, is responsible for overall network strategy, and serves as an internal subject matter expert supporting corporate development, network development and regulatory affairs.
-Sgroi also serves as a board member for Nicholville Telephone Company and as an advisory board member for SOMOS.
+Sgroi serves as a board member for Nicholville Telephone Company and as an advisory board member for SOMOS.
 Prior to Bandwidth, Sgroi served EarthLink for over 13 years, most notably as the general manager and vice president of Carrier Services.

 Q: Where do you provide services?